 Liability and Risk

-Some of these issues involve product quality — others are focused on workplace safety or some part of a specific physical business process.
-In many of these cases, looking at the data and analysis that’s presented by supply chain management software can give managers clues about where risks might lie.
-This will help with risk mitigation and covering the company’s liability, whether that’s through insurance policies, crafting new work processes, delivering health and safety resources to workers, or any other protective strategy.
+In many of these cases, looking at the data and analysis presented by supply chain management software can give managers clues about where risks might lie.
+This will help with risk mitigation and liability coverage, whether it’s through insurance policies, crafting new work processes, delivering health and safety resources to workers, or other protective strategies.

 Now that we have covered some of the more stand-out benefits of supply chain management software, you’re probably wondering how to adopt a system.
 Luckily, we have some advice that can make tracking down a solution a bit less painful.